 What about Aboriginal children and families?
 How well will the process be able to manage the language, location and cultural barriers that might discourage Aboriginal children and their advocates seeking a review and being able to represent their position effectively if they do?

 What is a review-able decision?
 What if a young person or their advocate believes a decision falls within scope, but the DCP doesn’t?
 There is some guidance.
 Decisions made under Chapter 7 of the Act (excluding decisions regarding contact arrangements) will be review-able.
 Section 84 of the Act sets out review-able decisions relating to the placement, care, education, and health of children and young people in care but deciding what is review-able may not be simple in practice.

 Additionally, can a refusal to review be itself reviewed?
 Would this be referred to the DCP complaints unit, by appeal to the Ombudsman or by some other mechanism still to be devised?

 Disputes over contact arrangements

-Legislation is expected to pass through Parliament imminently which means that, from 22 October, children and young people will be able to apply to the Contact Arrangements Review Panel which can affirm, change, or set aside contact decisions.
+Legislation recently passed through Parliament which means that, from 22 October, children and young people will be able to apply to the Contact Arrangements Review Panel which can affirm, change, or set aside contact decisions.
 The child or young person will have 14 days after the DCP’s decision to apply for review although there is provision for ‘special circumstances’ to extend that time.
 Right now, it is unclear if a decision made by the Contact Arrangements Review Panel can be appealed or reviewed.

 For more information, check out the Internal reviews page on the DCP website and the SACAT website.
 SACAT have told us that they expect to be developing more materials explaining the review process in the next few month.